tsdataclinic/gtfs-realtime-capsule/README.md

 # Data

+Each of the feed type parsers have some idiosyncracies.

+## GTFS-RT
+- all numeric types are cast to float before writing to ensure that column data types are consistent (e.g. occaisionally a grab will result in only integer values in a column, and the resulting parquet file will have a different data type for that column)

 ## timestamps
 - GTFS-RT feeds are stored in UTC time.
 - NY and NJ seem to be local